 - With the plugin turned on, whenever you enter shipping details for an Amazon Pay order, Alexa Delivery Notifications will be triggered

-I am not on Magento 1 but I am interested, how can I enable Delivery Notifications?
+My online business doesn't use Magento but I am interested, how can I enable Delivery Notifications?

 If you are on a custom build, or are working with another commerce solution provider but would like to integrate this feature now, the Amazon Pay Delivery Tracker API lets you provide shipment tracking information to Amazon Pay so that Amazon Pay can notify buyers on Alexa when shipments are on their way or delivered.
 This API is channel-agnostic.
 That means that anywhere you use Amazon Pay, you can use the Delivery Tracker API.